Subscribe to our

 In all (~20x) 8000m expeditions under Jamie's leadership, we have had only had two cases of frostbite and one major rescue.
 We have had no deaths.

 We prefer to run expeditions with lower numbers of members, 4-9 is nice, the big guns run 8-24, which often means things are less adaptable.
 But the downside of running small teams is that there are less guides, usually just Jamie and the sherpa team (and hence we prefer the term professionally-lead expeditions).
 Our process of discussing safety and weather issues is far more consultative, which often means we take a finer line.

-OR use this handy form:
+Email firstname.lastname@example.org or use this handy form: